 “Elias, just go and leave me, I’m dying, I can feel it…” She said.
 But how could I leave her?
 My own mother!

 ”No mom, you’re not dying, I won’t allow it.”
 I told her.
-My dad had made me promise to take care of her and I would, even if cost me my own life.
+My father had made me promise to take care of her and I would, even if cost me my own life.

 Then I heard it; the front door was forced open and people came inside.
 The door slammed shut behind them, leaving the cold winter wind outside.
 This was it, I would die, I thought.
 There was nothing left.